thejohnfreeman/picard/README.rst

 The idea of Ansible with the execution of Make.

+With Picard, you define a set of targets, each with a recipe that leaves it in a desired state, e.g. a compiled executable or a running service.
+Targets may depend on each other, e.g. "this executable depends on that source file" or "this service depends on that host".
+Like Make, Picard executes the recipe for each target in dependency order.

-Start with what I call a "state declaration", e.g. "executable X is built from its sources and is up-to-date" or "there exists a group of running instances with this configuration".
-States may depend on each other, e.g. "the state of this instance depends on the state of that security group".
-Picard is like an rsync for these states: it finds the differences between your current state and your target state, and executes just the necessary changes to transition from the first to the second.
+Like Ansible, Picard comes with many sophisticated recipes out-of-the-box that behave like rsync: they find the differences between a target's present state and its goal state, and execute just the changes necessary to transition from the first to the second.

-In this way, it is much like Ansible or Make.
-Make is limited to considering the state of the local filesystem, while Ansible can consider more general states, e.g. the existence and configuration of remote machines.
-Ansible's input is a rigid declarative template (based on Jinja), while Make's input is an executable script that builds the abstract definition of the target state and gets to leverage functions and variables.
+Make is limited to considering targets on the local filesystem, while Ansible can consider more general targets and states, e.g. the existence and configuration of remote machines.
+Ansible's input is a rigid declarative template (based on Jinja), while Make's input is an executable script that builds the abstract definitions of the targets and gets to leverage functions and variables.
 Picard tries to combine the best of both worlds in pure Python.

 Picard has a few main components:

-1. An abstract interface for state types to implement.
+1. An abstract interface for target types to implement.
-2. Decorators to ease the implementation of common patterns of state types.
+2. Decorators to ease the implementation of common patterns of target types.
-3. Batteries-included state types for common use cases, e.g. files (a la Make) and Amazon Web Services.
+3. Batteries-included target types for common use cases, e.g. files (a la Make) and Amazon Web Services (AWS) resources.
 4. A default command line driver.

 .. code-block:: python